gerdiedoo/game-dev-notes/2 - Core Competencies/Notes/2 -  Apply Object-Oriented Programming Language Skills.md

 	- How to develop and conduct simple test to confirm the coding process meets design specification
 	- How to document tests
 	- How to make corrections to the code and the documentations

+### Evidence Guide

+- Critical Aspects of Competency
+	- Assessment requires evidence that the candidate:
+		- Basic language syntax and layout is applied
+		- Basic object-oriented principles in the target languages is applied
+		- Codes are debugged and tested
+- Required Knowledge and Attitude
+	- Understanding of Object oriented programming concepts
+	- Object oriented programming language
+	- Small size application development
+	- Using a GUI to interact with operator
+	- Learning from multiple sources
+	- Problem solving
+	- Coping with stress
+	- Time management
+- Required Skills
+	- Reading and interpreting program specifications, translating requirements from problem space to machine space
+	- Integrated Development environment usage
+	- Programming techniques
+	- Internal (code) documentation techniques
+	- Testing and debugging techniques
+	- Documentation techniques
+	- Combine applicable game programming languages
+	- Decision making process
+	- Setting realistic goals
+	- Develop a time frame for the project
+- Resource Implications
+	- To demonstrate this unit of competence the following resources will be required:
+		- Programming language and development environment
+		- User requirements and specification
+		- Program and documentation standards
+		- Personal computer or workstation
+- Methods of Assessment
+	- Competency may be assessed through:
+		- Observation of real or simulated work processes
+		- Individual demonstration with oral questioning
+		- Practical exam
+		- Portfolio assessment of work samples
+- Context of Assessment
+	- Competency may be assessed in the workplace or in a simulated work environment.